TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-product-managers.md

 Everything else was put on hold.
 Everyone pitched in.
 The product was released exactly six months after the announcement.
 It was utter garbage.
 Features had been scoped back to the bone.
 It was riddled with bugs.

 It was also now too big to fail.
 The VP's credibility was on the line.
 There was no option but to double down.
-It took years of effort to win back credibility with our target market.
+It took years of effort to win back credibility with their target market.
 Other products had to be starved of investment.

-To make matters worse, the new product had a lot of overlap with existing products both in our organization and other parts of the company.
-It wasn't long before we were [rewriting and reimaging](({{ ont_url | append: "#rewrite-and-reimagine" }})) the product portfolio to try and merge everything back together.
+To make matters worse, the new product had a lot of overlap with existing products both in their organization and other parts of the company.
+It wasn't long before they were [rewriting and reimaging](({{ ont_url | append: "#rewrite-and-reimagine" }})) the product portfolio to try and merge everything back together.
 More years of effort followed.

 ## The moral of this story ...

 With great emotional intelligence, comes great responsibility.
 Product Manager is a critical role.
-Make sure you hire someone good.
+Make sure you hire someone that wants to work in partneship with engineering and UX.
+Someone that understands there need to be boundaries.

 And it would be great if they had a basic technical understanding of what they're working on.

 ## Footnotes